 LHHS is owned and operated by The National Society of The Colonial Dames of America in The Commonwealth of Kentucky.
+The Orlando Brown House at Liberty Hall Historic Site serves as the headquarters of The NSCDA-KY.
+The Site is governed by a 23-person board and a Museum Properties Committee that advises and aids in the interpretation, restoration, and maintenance of the Site.
 The Kentucky Society is a member of The National Society of The Colonial Dames of America.

 Liberty Hall Historic Site will provide inspiring experiences through which lessons from the early history of Kentucky and the United States become part of contemporary dialogue.